JeannieFallon/lexicon/README.md

 ## System Requirements

-Lexicon is designed to run from a USB drive on modern MacBooks with Apple Silicon and Metal acceleration.
-Lexicon requires macOS with Apple Silicon (M2+ recommended) for optimal Metal-accelerated inference.
-Internet connection needed for initial setup only.
+Lexicon is designed to run models on modern MacBooks with Apple Silicon and Metal-accelerated inference.
+Internet connection is required for initial setup only.

 ### Computer